plasma-mobile/docs/Workflow.md

 Once you have a Mer account, try the following:
 ```
+sdk # to enter the SDK environment
+cd ~/Mer
 osc -A https://api.merproject.org ls home:plfiorini:phone
 ```

 Now, check out the Phone repository:
 ```
 cd ~/Mer
 osc co home:plfiorini:phone